AbheyTiwari/Portfolio_Website/README.md

 Update meta name="description" and meta name="keywords" for better search engine optimization.

 Crucially, update meta property="og:image" and meta property="og:url" with your specific website image and URL for accurate social media previews when shared.

-Usage / Deployment
-Since this is a static HTML website, deployment is straightforward:

-GitHub Pages: Push your code to a GitHub repository, then enable GitHub Pages in your repository settings.
-This provides a free, easy way to host your portfolio online.

-Any Static Hosting Service: Upload the index.html file (and any associated assets if you were to split CSS/JS back out) to a service like Netlify, Vercel, or Firebase Hosting.

-Contact
-Feel free to connect with me!

-Email: abheytiwarikvs@gmail.com

-LinkedIn: Your LinkedIn Profile

-GitHub: Your GitHub Profile

-License
-This project is open-source and available under the MIT License.
-(Consider creating a LICENSE file in your repository if you choose a license).